 Here are the slides that were shared during the webinar.

 Currently, we can witness an overarching problem across all industries as companies are becoming more global, products more sophisticated, business obstacles a lot more nuanced and we continuously want to speed up the processes and customer expect as to respond immediately.
 The employee turnover rate is 15% across all industries, which is considered high.
 That directly impacts the bottom line and costs your business on average 20% of employee’s salary to replace them.
 In addition, not investing time and resources to engage with your employees will result in 37% higher absenteeism, 49% more accidents, and 60% more errors and defects.
-This is often the case with companies who have strategies that have the longer review, and an excellent example of that is Yahoo.
+This is often the case with companies who have strategies to grab customers that have the longer review, and an excellent example of that is Yahoo.
 One-third of their workforce has been leaving the company.
 Studies show that – companies, who track and report low job satisfaction over the period of time, also experience a 65% lower share price.

 To address this problem, your company and your competitors included need the top talent.
 When hiring – you need to clearly define the skill set that you are looking for in your new employee.
 Yes, you need employees who are agile, can adopt quickly, can collaborate with an ever-increasing diverse set of teams and individuals, and are loyal and passionate about both product and customer service.
 But define it more in detail, collaborate across your teams to create out a potential DNA which you are looking for to make it easier for yourselves and the applicants.